Michael Jackson: Thriller, Motown 25: Yesterday, Today, Forever and Pepsi incident (1981–1984)

-At the 26th Annual Grammy Awards, Jackson received 12 nominations, the most in a single night (later tied with Babyface), and won 8 awards, breaking the record for most wins in a single night (later tied by Santana).
-Thriller received 13 nominations, the most for any album, and won 8 awards, including Best Engineered Recording (Non-Classical) for Bruce Swedien's work.
+At the 26th Annual Grammy Awards, Jackson received 12 nominations—the most in a single night at the time (later tied with Babyface)—and won eight awards, breaking the record for the most wins in a single night (later tied by Santana).
+Thriller received 13 nominations, the most for any album, and won eight awards, including Best Engineered Recording (Non-Classical) for Bruce Swedien's work.
 Jackson won seven awards related to the album, including Album of the Year for Thriller and Record of the Year for "Beat It", and also won an award for the E.T. the Extra-Terrestrial storybook.
-At the 11th Annual American Music Awards, Jackson won another eight awards and became the youngest artist to win the Award of Merit.
+At the 11th Annual American Music Awards, Jackson won another eight awards and became the youngest artist to receive the Award of Merit.
 He also won Favorite Male Artist, Favorite Soul/R&B Artist, and Favorite Pop/Rock Artist.
-"Beat It" won Favorite Soul/R&B Video, Favorite Pop/Rock Video and Favorite Pop/Rock Single.
+"Beat It" won Favorite Soul/R&B Video, Favorite Pop/Rock Video, and Favorite Pop/Rock Single.
 The album won Favorite Soul/R&B Album and Favorite Pop/Rock Album.
-Thrillers sales doubled after the release of an extended music video for its title track, which sees Jackson dancing with a horde of zombies.
+Thrillers sales doubled after the release of an extended music video for its title track, which features Jackson dancing with a group of zombies.

 The success transformed Jackson into a dominant force in global pop culture, and the album "conquered racial divides".
-He had the highest royalty rate in the music industry at that point, with about $2 for every album sold, and was making record-breaking profits.
-Dolls modeled after him appeared in stores during May 1984 for $12 each.
+He had the highest royalty rate in the music industry at that point, earning about $2 for every album sold, and was making record-breaking profits.
 In the same year, The Making of Michael Jackson's Thriller, a documentary about the music video, won a Grammy for Best Music Video (Longform).
-Time described Jackson's influence at that point as "star of records, radio, rock video.
+Time described Jackson's influence at the time as "star of records, radio, rock video.
 A one-man rescue team for the music business.
 A songwriter who sets the beat for a decade.
 A dancer with the fanciest feet on the street.
 A singer who cuts across all boundaries of taste and style and color too."
-The New York Times wrote "in the world of pop music, there is Michael Jackson and there is everybody else".
+The New York Times wrote, "in the world of pop music, there is Michael Jackson and there is everybody else".